-This page has a list of articles for Sonic the Hedgehog 2 and covers short magazine articles not deserving of their own page.
+This page has a list of magazine articles for Sonic the Hedgehog 2.

 |File||Date||Source||Article type||Title and comments||Writer(s)||Review score|

 |1991-12||GamePro #29||News|| "Overseas CD News: Sega Gears for Winter CES"